pmidc-digit/mSevaUPYOG/municipal-services/rl-services/LOCALSETUP.md

 # Local Setup

-To setup the Property Service (property-services) in your local system, clone the [UPYOG Repository](https://github.com/upyog/UPYOG) and navigate to the municipal-services.
+To setup the Rent And Lease Service (rl-services) in your local system, clone the [UPYOG Repository](https://github.com/upyog/UPYOG) and navigate to the municipal-services.

 ## Dependencies